Equivariant Electronic Hamiltonian Prediction with Many-Body Message Passing: Results

 where $H_{ij, \bm{R}}$ is the real-space Hamiltonian block between $i$ and $j$ with lattice translation vector $\bm{R}$, and $H_{ji, -\bm{R}}^{\dag}$ is the conjugate transpose of the real-space Hamiltonian block.

 Fig. \ref{fig: uncertainty} compares the block-wise prediction error to the hermiticity error, which shows a positive correlation.
 Subblocks with high prediction error are also likely to violate hermiticity.
 We can consider the prediction of the two hermitian conjugate blocks of the matrix as an in-built ensemble of two, as the two subblocks will be exposed to different stochastically optimised parameter blocks in the model.
-As such, the degree by which hermiticity is violated could serve as a computationally efficient metric in active learning workflows to identify subblocks with large errors without recourse to DFT ground truth labels.
+As such, the degree by which hermiticity is violated could serve as a computationally efficient metric in active learning workflows to identify blocks with large errors without recourse to DFT ground truth labels.
+Furthermore, the comparison of the median numbers of prediction errors for matrix blocks with different quantiles of hermiticity error is given in Supplementary Fig.~13.
+We further compared prediction errors and hermiticity errors across different configurations using a series of models trained with varying training data sizes on our Au dataset (Supplementary Fig.~14).
+The positive correlation between prediction error and hermiticity error is consistently observed.